whlionel704/utility-tokens-faucet/Documentation.md

  2) Sustained engagement - users have a reason to return daily, driving habitual interaction with the platform rather than a one-off claim The product team has also asked that the frontend show users exactly how long they must wait before their next claim, rather than just a disabled button - reducing support requests from confused users who don't understand why their transaction failed.

+Future work:

+As the platform scales, the team introduces a new objective:- Reward not just participation, but quality participation.
+Instead of treating all wallets equally, the faucet evolves into a reputation-aware reward system where users with stronger on-platform behavior receive improved reward access over time.
+This helps to:
+    - Incentivize meaningful engagement
+    - Reduce farming behavior
+    - Create long-term community alignment (TBD)

 For testing purposes,
  - cooldown duration is set at 30 seconds